Rionegro · Neighborhood Guide

 About Cimarronas

-Cimarronas is a small, low-density residential neighborhood in Rionegro with only nine catalogued buildings and rents in the $400–450 range—well below the furnished expat inventory that dominates Llanogrande or the casco urbano.
+Cimarronas is a small, low-density residential neighborhood in Rionegro with only nine catalogued buildings and rents in the $400-450 range - well below the furnished expat inventory that dominates Llanogrande or the casco urbano.
 The data suggest a quiet, local Colombian barrio rather than a foreigner landing zone.
 We have not yet researched this area in depth, so specifics about walkability, nearby amenities, street character, and flood history require an in-person visit and conversations with current residents.
 For expats comparing Rionegro options, Cimarronas does not appear on the standard circuit.
 The low building count and rent band indicate limited turnkey furnished inventory and minimal English-speaking services.
 If you are comfortable operating entirely in Spanish, value quiet over convenience, and plan to drive for daily errands, this neighborhood may offer better value than the gated parcelaciones.
 If you want walkable cafés, international schools nearby, or a built-in expat support network, look instead at Llanogrande, the Rionegro casco urbano, or the barrios closer to JMC.
 Before committing to any address in Cimarronas, confirm internet quality with the landlord (fiber availability varies by street), ask neighbors about rainy-season flooding, and drive the route to your most frequent destinations (JMC, grocery, schools) to verify that the quiet-and-distance trade-off works for your household.
 The low inventory count means fewer comparable rentals to choose from; patience and Spanish fluency will help.

 A small residential pocket in Rionegro with only nine catalogued buildings, which suggests a quiet, low-density neighborhood rather than a major expat hub.
 Rent ranges ($400-450 for 2BR and 3BR) sit at the lower end of the Rionegro market, indicating a more local Colombian tenant base and less polished inventory than the gated parcelaciones farther east.
 The feel is likely residential-basic rather than resort-style.